-- 2.16 The Central Lancashire authorities have prepared a number of new Supplementary Planning Documents (SPDs) according to local priority issues.
+- 2.15 The Central Lancashire authorities have prepared a number of new Supplementary Planning Documents (SPDs) according to local priority issues.
 Whilst these documents do not include any extra policies, they do contain further guidance expanding on policies in the Core Strategy and/or Site Allocations documents.

-- 2.17 The following SPDs have been adopted by the Central Lancashire authorities:
+- 2.16 The following SPDs have been adopted by the Central Lancashire authorities:

 - Affordable Housing

 - Design Guide

-- Open Space, Sport and Recreation
+- Open Space and Playing Pitch

 - Controlling re-use of Employment Premises

 - Rural Development

 - Access to Healthy Food (currently under review)

-In addition, the following SPD has been adopted by South Ribble Borough Council:
+In addition, the following SPDs have been adopted by South Ribble Borough Council: